Razzledazzle

-Razzledazzle was a short-lived BBC television programme for kids aged between 3 and 7 years old that aired on CBeebies between February and March 2005.
-It was an educational show that featured Razzledazzle, an orange CGI creature with two floppy ears and two big brown eyes, voiced by Bethan Marlow (who at the time also provided the voice of Mitzi (Mali) on the Welsh version of The Koala Brothers) and Rachel Scorgie in Welsh (who previously played Adie Lewis on Twin Town).
+Razzledazzle is a short-lived British live action/animated television programme for children ages three to seven that aired on CBeebies & BBC Two between February and March 2005.
+It was an educational show that featured Razzledazzle, an orange CGI creature with two floppy ears and two big brown eyes, voiced by Bethen Marlow (who at the time also provided the voice of Mitzi (Mali) on the Welsh version of The Koala Brothers and Arita Schaeffer on the Welsh dub of Code Lyoko) and Rachel Scorgie in Welsh (who previously played Adie Lewis on Twin Town).
 The first episode, Kitty, originally aired on 14 February 2005 at 9:20 am.

-Series Overview
+Series overview

 The programme itself was designed to get viewers to focus on sound.
 By riding magical slides directly from a blue-screen base, Razzledazzle visited four different areas, "Rhyme Time", "Chit Chat", "Bish!
 Bash!
 Bosh!" and "Once Upon A Tale".

 Rhyme Time, always presented by Sarah Hope, invites audiences to recognise an everyday sound, which is then set to a poem and often repeated, allowing for interaction (hence why Razzledazzle usually says "Why don't you say it too?") to encourage reciting.

 Chit Chat features some children involved in activities with their relations, focusing on natural communication skills.

 Bish!
 Bash!
 Bosh! features a group of children acting out simple rhymes and sequences, sometimes set to music and beat.
 These rhymes are normally repeated once (hence why Razzledazzle says "Come on!
 Join in!") to encourage rhythm, syllables and rhyme.

-Finally, Once Upon A Tale, presented alternately by Mina Anwar and Patrick Lynch, is designed to create short stories using predictive and repetitive elements, widening the viewer's vocabulary and allowing for plenty of physicalisation of the narrator.
+Finally, "Once Upon a Tale", presented alternately by Mina Anwar and Patrick Lynch, is designed to create short stories using predictive and repetitive elements, widening the viewer's vocabulary and allowing for plenty of physicalisation of the narrator.

-At the end of the programme, Razzledazzle, the kids who appeared in the "Bish Bash Bosh", "Chit Chat" and "Once Upon A Tale" sections of the programme and the presenters from the "Rhyme Time" and the "Once Upon A Tale" segments perform The "Not So Long Song", composed by Ben Lee Delisle.
-10 episodes at a time are usually aired for 4 hours during the early morning within the BBC Schools slot.
+At the end of the programme, Razzledazzle, the kids who appeared in the "Bish Bash Bosh", "Chit Chat", and "Once Upon a Tale" sections of the programme and the presenters from the "Rhyme Time" and the "Once Upon a Tale" segments perform The "Not So Long Song", composed by Ben Lee Delisle.
+Ten episodes at a time are usually aired for four hours during the early morning within the BBC Schools slot.